 If you’re in the reactive tendinopathy stage and just rest lets it normalize then you’ll want to work back into it over 2-3ish weeks.
 Tendon dyrepair will take 3-6ish weeks.
 The degenerative tendinopathy stage will tend to take anywhere from 5-6+ weeks most likely.
 Usually the latter two stages will need to be played by feel depending on how your tendon is responding to the intensity, volume, and load of exercises.
 Don’t be afraid to back off if it’s being aggravated.

 For my patients and clients, I like to keep very high repetition isolation work in someone’s routine for another 1-2 months after they have fulled recovered and are back to normal activity.
-For example, if you had biceps tendonitis, you should continue to keep doing high-repetition, not-to-failure sets of biceps curls such as 3 sets of 30 repetitions.
+For example, if you had biceps tendinopathy, you should continue to keep doing high-repetition, not-to-failure sets of biceps curls such as 3 sets of 30 repetitions.

 Remember, pure rest doesn’t work unless you are in the reactive stage.
 Don’t do pure rest.
 Always do some sort of prehabilitation or rehabilitation work.